Frozen with Fear

 Frozen with Fear is a 2000 Canadian crime/mystery film starring Bo Derek, Stephen Shellen and Wayne Rogers.
 The picture was filmed in and around Fredericton, New Brunswick.

-Synopsis
+Plot

 Katherine Sullivan, a severe agoraphobic, witnesses the murder of her husband and speaks with the investigating detective.
 Then both the body and the detective disappear.
 Katherine hires private investigator Jack Mize to figure out, only Mize isn't so sure that Katherine's version of reality is the truth.